 At first, I thought I was going to be a journalist, stalking breaking news and taking red-eye flights to far-flung locales.
 Then, I thought I was going to be an anthropologist, spending years in the field and writing thick ethnographies.

-I’m currently writing a book with InterVarsity Press, digging into questions I’ve had around wholeness, bodily limits, and vulnerability ever since I started experiencing chronic pain in my early twenties.
+My book Hurting Yet Whole: Reconciling Body and Spirit in Chronic Pain and Illness releases with InterVarsity Press in December, 2020.
+I dig into questions I’ve had around wholeness, bodily limits, and vulnerability ever since I started experiencing chronic pain in my early twenties.
 I reflect on my own experiences and tell stories of others I’ve interviewed while weaving in theology and cultural analysis.

 When thinking about pain and suffering gets a little heavy, I turn to my husband Matt for bad jokes, like this one, “So, when people think of chronic pain, they’ll think of you.”
 He also plays me guitar serenades when I can’t sleep.
 I enjoy reading with my three little boys, planting unusual garden vegetables (to varying degrees of success), and finding interesting recipes to cook.